Casiey Dongallo

 Casiey Monique Dongallo (born June 13, 2005) is a Filipino volleyball player.
-She is currently playing for the UP Lady Maroons in the UAAP.
+She is currently playing for the UP Fighting Maroons in the UAAP.

 Career

 Collegiate

 Dongallo made her first game appearance with UE Lady Red Warriors in 2023 V-League Collegiate Challenge where they end-up with a bronze medal.

 This was followed by 2023 Shakey's Super League Collegiate Pre-Season Championship where they ended-up in 6th place.

 She made her UAAP debut with Lady Red Warriors in UAAP Season 86 women's volleyball.

 On 2025, she transferred to UP, but she would be eligible to play for Lady Maroons in Season 88, as she will be serving a one-year residency with the team.